 It is hard to find a better school than Slippery Rock University of Pennsylvania if you wish to study Special Education.
 Students who love a more relaxed life will appreciate the school's setting in the tiny town of Slippery Rock, Pennsylvania.

 Slippery Rock University of Pennsylvania has one of the best graduation rates in the nation, with 51.7% of college students completing their degree on time.
-About 83.3% of the teachers at Slippery Rock University of Pennsylvania are full-time and get normal office hours, so they tend to be more accessible to students.
-Videos from SRU could be a good way to explore university.
+Not only is Slippery Rock University of Pennsylvania one top ranked schools in Pennsylvania, 12.3% of its students come from out-of-state.
+Go on a virtual tour to learn more about SRU.

 It's difficult to beat SUNY Geneseo if you wish to pursue Special Education as a major.
 Students who enjoy a more slow-paced life will appreciate SUNY Geneseo's location in the small town of Geneseo, New York.

-For graduates who would like to carry on after earning a bachelor's degree, Eastern Illinois University has grad programs available.
 Due to its dedication to superior educational standards and an annual price of $17,834, Eastern Illinois University is an excellent bang for your buck.
+Every year, approximately 72.0% freshman students get a scholarship, with the average amount being $4,384.
 Get a better idea of what student life at EIU is like by viewing some campus videos.